-Like any modern hero, coffee has a few villains out to get it…air, light, moisture, and heat degrade the quality.
-Oxygen and light make it go stale.
-Exposure to humidity spoils the coffee beans, and heat steals the flavor.
+Like any modern hero, coffee has a few villains out to get it: air, light, moisture, and heat.
+Exposure to direct light and humidity spoils the coffee beans and steals the flavor.

-To avoid these dastardly conditions, always seal your coffee in an airtight, opaque container, and store it in a cool dark cabinet – not the freezer or fridge – coffee is porous and absorbs aromas lingering around it.
+To avoid these dastardly conditions, seal your coffee in an airtight container, and store it in a cool dark cabinet – not the freezer or fridge – coffee is porous and absorbs aromas lingering around it.